Kong/docs.konghq.com/STYLEGUIDE.md

 ### explanatory guides
 For explanatory sections, specify the value of the content, then provide clarification and examples.
-Avoid starting sections with casual or redundant information, e.g., “In this section, you'll learn how to do X.” For example, in a section titled “Negotiation with Pirates”:
+Avoid starting sections with casual or redundant information, e.g., "In this section, you'll learn how to do X." For example, in a section titled "Negotiation with Pirates":

 * *Bad*: In this section, you will learn the reason for negotiating with pirates.
 Pirates may seem scary, but they can be reasoned with.
 Just match